replicatedhq/chartsmith/chartsmith-app/knowledge.md

     - Update all relevant state (messages, workspace, etc) for complete optimistic UI
     - When optimistically creating related items (e.g. message and plan), use matching temp IDs
     - Show optimistic items immediately, even if relationships aren't established yet
+    - For optimistic plans, start with empty description and let streaming updates fill it in  - For streaming message updates, exclude messages state from effect deps to avoid feedback loops
+  - When handling real-time updates:
+    - Capture previous state before updates when needed for transition checks
+    - Check state transitions to trigger side effects (e.g. refresh data)
+    - Append unknown messages rather than ignoring them
+    - When replacing optimistic items:
+      - Match by workspace ID and temp ID prefix
+      - Remove optimistic items when real ones arrive
+      - Keep non-optimistic items during updates
+      - Replace entire optimistic item rather than merging
+    - For streaming responses:
+      - Validate isComplete as boolean type rather than checking for undefined
+      - Backend sends snake_case (is_complete), normalize to camelCase (isComplete) before updating state
+      - For streaming UI transitions, check isComplete on last message before showing next step
+  - For multiple spinners in a list:
+    - Use min-width to maintain circular shape
+    - Set fixed animationDuration for synchronization
+    - Keep spinners small (h-4 w-4) for list items
+    - For subtle spinners in lists:
+      - Use single border instead of double
+      - Match opacity with surrounding icons
+      - Keep size consistent with other list icons
+      - When replacing optimistic items:
+        - Match by workspace ID and temp ID prefix
+        - Remove optimistic items when real ones arrive
+        - Keep non-optimistic items during updates
+        - Replace entire optimistic item rather than merging
+        - During streaming, update optimistic item content while preserving temp ID
+        - Only replace optimistic item with real one when stream completes
         - When optimistically creating related items (e.g. message and plan), use matching temp IDs
         - Update all relevant state (messages, workspace, etc) for complete optimistic UI
         - When optimistically creating messages, match the server message shape exactly (e.g. 'prompt' vs 'content')
 - When comparing message/plan timestamps:
   - Optimistic messages (temp ID) are always newer than non-optimistic plans
   - Handle invalid dates gracefully with null checks